 Ron is very easy to present in concerts, schools, and workshops.
 What you don't have, he will provide.
 Simple technical guidelines available upon request.

 Sergei, a native of Ukraine, is a teaching artist with a Master’s degree in Music Education from the Gnessin Institute in Moscow.
-He presents two programs, Russian Kaleidoscope and Ukrainian Kaleidoscope.
-His educationally based presentations teach through assemblies and workshops which focus on the native music, dance and folk art.
-While experiencing the excitement of learning through the arts, the students gain knowledge about the language, geography, history, customs and traditions of the country.
+He presents two programs, Russian Kaleidoscope, and Ukrainian Kaleidoscope.
+His educationally-based presentations teach through assemblies and workshops which focus on native music, dance, and folk art.
+While experiencing the excitement of learning through the arts, the students gain knowledge about the language, geography, history, customs, and traditions of the country.
 Both programs are available in a one-day format or as a residency.
-Teaching Guides aligned to the Common Core Standards are provided to schools.
+Teaching Guides are provided.
 His powerful combination of lessons set the stage for students to fully appreciate and find success in the world they are inheriting.
 Sergei knows how to connect with students and deliver a powerful and memorable message that “Culture Matters.”

 Available on request

 Giant bugs!
 Tiny elephants!
 Flying birds!
 Audience interaction!
 Toe-tapping original music!
 StoneLion Puppet Theatre is a professional company using multiple styles of puppetry, including marionettes, masks, shadow, mouth and rod puppets, to bring the magic of theater to life.
-Shows are fresh, original, and educational and can be performed for audiences of 30 to 1,000.
-For over 18 years StoneLion has toured internationally with literature or their highly acclaimed environmental series such as The Emperor Penguin’s New Clothes, Stellaluna, Backyard Buggin’, Down the Drain or The Lab Rat Science Experiment.
+Shows are fresh, original, and educational and can be performed for audiences of 30 to 10,000.
+For over 29 years StoneLion has toured internationally with literature based work or their highly acclaimed environmental series such as Stellaluna, Little Red Hen’s Community Garden, Backyard Buggin’, Down the Drain or The Frog Prints.
 Shows match core curriculum.
-StoneLion is part of Kansas City Young Audiences and Mid America Regional Council touring rosters.
+StoneLion is also on the Kansas City Young Audiences and Mid America Regional Council touring rosters.
 StoneLion for the past eight years has been funded by the US State Department as an Arts Envoy, training teachers overseas to use arts education in curriculum and bringing our shows to life.
 StoneLion is gaining world-wide recognition for our giant puppet spectacles and illuminated glow events.
 StoneLion's Artistic Director received the Outstand Community Partner award from the Kansas Association of Conservation and Environmental (KACEE) for our excellence in Environmental Arts Education and the Lighton Prize as teaching artist of the year.